-I am grateful that the sewer line replacement project that has been going on outside by house for the last 5 weeks has finally moved far enough down the street that my windows are no longer rattling and Kino is no longer throwing up every day.
+I am grateful that the sewer line replacement project that has been going on outside my house for the last 5 weeks has finally moved far enough down the street that my windows are no longer rattling and Kino is no longer throwing up every day.

 I am grateful that my friend Karin was kind and patient enough to take approximately 100 pictures of Kino and I before we finally got one that I could use for my Christmas card this year.
-(This one didn't make the cut but Kino's "smile" makes me laugh every time I look at it).
+(This one clearly didn't make the cut but Kino's "smile" makes me laugh every time I look at it).I am grateful that Kino can now be trusted to sleep with his crate door open at night, which means he can now wake me up in the morning with a face full of kisses.
+It is a very nice way to start to day.

-I am also grateful that Kino had adopted the role of "back up alarm" - which means that when my alarm goes off, if I haven't stirred in 2-3 minutes, he throws the top half of his body on my bed and kisses me to make sure I know I am supposed to be getting up.
+I am also grateful that Kino had adopted the role of "back up alarm" - which means that when my alarm goes off, if I haven't stirred in 1-2 minutes, he throws the top half of his body on my bed and kisses me to make sure I know I am supposed to be getting up.

 I am grateful that when I say, "I have to go to the bathroom" Kino no longer stands in front of the door, blocking my access to the very place I am trying to go.
 I have no idea why it took him almost a year to realize that moving out of the way was a much better option, I am just grateful that he finally figured it out. :-)